leekgroup/derfinderPlot/README.md

 # Vignette

-The vignette for this package can be viewed [here](http://leekgroup.github.io/derfinderPlot/) or via [Bioconductor's website](http://www.bioconductor.org/packages/derfinderPlot).
+The vignette for this package can be viewed via [Bioconductor's website](http://www.bioconductor.org/packages/derfinderPlot).

 # Citation